VarphiCSC363/varphi_developers_guide/README.md

 ### The Varphi Unary Representation

-The Varphi unary representation of a natural number takes the value of a number and represents it by that many tallies, **plus one**.
+The Varphi Unary Representation of a natural number takes the value of a number and represents it by that many tallies, **plus one**.
 For example, the natural number 6 is represented as seven tallies.
 We use this to be able to represent 0 with tallies, since 0 is given by one tally.

 NOTE: This is just an input convention.
 It is not mandatory.
 Developers writing their prgrams may choose other input/output conventions, as long as the input convention requires that at least one tally is present on the input tape for any valid number (since this is a requirement for Varphi).
 As an advanced example, you can represent signed numbers on the tape by defining the following convention: